 A diverse network of hundreds of colleges and universities implementing comprehensive plans in pursuit of a sustainable future.

-The Climate Leadership Network is comprised of colleges and universities in nearly every state and the District of Columbia who are taking action on climate change and preparing students through research and education to solve the challenges of the 21st century.
+The Climate Leadership Network is comprised of colleges and universities (we call signatories) in nearly all fifty states and the District of Columbia who are taking action on climate change and preparing students through research and education to solve the challenges of the 21st century.